pivotal/docs-tap/scst-scan/policies.hbs.md

     You can modify the following fields of the Rego file as part of the [CVE triage workflow](../scst-scan/triaging-and-remediating-cves.hbs.md#amend-scan-policy):

-    - `notAllowedSeverities` contains the categories of CVEs that result in the SourceScan or ImageScan failing policy enforcement.
-Below is an example of how an `app-operator` might decide to only block "Critical" and "High" CVEs.
+    - `notAllowedSeverities` contains the categories of CVEs that cause the SourceScan or ImageScan failing policy enforcement.
+The following example shows an `app-operator` blocking only `Critical`, `High` and `UnknownSeverity` CVEs.

       ```yaml
       ...